The Vatican's child abuse response

-The sexual abuse of children was rarely discussed in public before the 1970s, and it was not until the 1980s that the first cases of molestation by priests came to light, in the United States and Canada.
+The sexual abuse of children was rarely discussed in public before the 1970s, and it was not until the 1980s that the first cases of molestation by priests came to light, in the US and Canada.

 In the 1990s, revelations began of widespread abuse in Ireland.

-In the new century, more cases of abuse have been revealed in more than a dozen countries around the world.What are the most salient cases of abuse?
+In the new century, more cases of abuse were revealed in more than a dozen countries.How damning are the allegations?

 Two major reports into Irish allegations of paedophilia in 2009 revealed the shocking extent of abuse, cover-ups and hierarchical failings involving thousands of victims, and stretching back decades.

 In one, four Dublin archbishops were found to have in effect turned a blind eye to cases of abuse from 1975 to 2004.

 A fresh scandal erupted in March 2010 when it emerged the head of the Irish Catholic Church, Cardinal Sean Brady, was present at meetings in 1975 where children signed vows of silence over complaints against a paedophile priest, Fr Brendan Smyth.
 This prompted Pope Benedict XVI to apologise to Irish victims.